 You are required to schedule a medical appointment with an authorized physician in the country where you will be interviewed.
 You must complete your medical examination with an embassy-approved doctor.
 Exams conducted by other physicians will not be accepted.

 Requirements for Specific US Visa Types

 Extra documents might be required for a US visa depending on the type of visa you are applying for.

-If you are applying for a Study Visa, then the consular officer will require from you to submit proof you have been admitted at a US educational institution.
-This education institution has to be under the Student Exchange Visitor Program (SEVP).
+If you are applying for a US student and exchange visa, then the consular officer will require from you to submit proof you have been admitted at a US educational institution.
+This educational institution has to be under the Student Exchange Visitor Program (SEVP).
 You will also have to pay SEVIS I-901 fee aside of the normal visa fee and submit proof of payment during the interview.

-- Depending on the Work Visa type you apply for, you might have to submit some of the following documents:
+Depending on the US work visa type you apply for, you might have to submit some of the following documents: